Students nominated for exchange studies have the possibility to do their degree project at LTH during one semester. Please note:

 The degree project also involves critically reviewing a fellow student’s project, both orally and in writing.
 The written critical review must be submitted to the author of the project and the author’s examiner at the presentation seminar.

-The review must be certified by the examiner of the reviewed project by filling in the form Summary of activities.
+The review must be certified by the examiner of the reviewed project by approval in the online Form for Degree Projects.

 The purpose of the critical review is to learn how to examine an advanced engineering study and provide objective criticism.
 It is an advantage if the topic is situated within your own area of interest.
 We recommend that you attend some presentations before you review other projects.